ttli3/venmowrapped/README.md

 ## Privacy

-Your privacy is our priority.
 All transaction processing happens in your browser.
-No transaction data is stored on our servers.
+No transaction data is stored on servers or streamed anywhere outside of your setup.

 ## Contributing